'Let us make mistakes': AFCON nations finally putting trust in native coaches | DW | 07.01.2022

 Mali have put faith in coach Magassouba, who has guided them to the AFCON and into the World Cup playoffs

-"Native coaches in general are not respected," he tells DW.
+"Native coaches in general are not respected," he told DW.
 "Even when they have the required skills and the same qualifications as Europeans, they don't take their opportunities when they get them."

 Coached by Magassouba, Mali will participate in this year's AFCON which gets underway in Cameroon on Sunday, and have just qualified for the playoffs for the 2022 World Cup.
 Appointed initially as caretaker coach in 2017, Magassouba was given the job on a permanent basis in 2019.